srobotta/moodle-tools/README.md

 shell tools to login to Moodle, call the quiz page, from there extract the question ids and call the export xml on each question.
 The result is combined into a single xml file.

+## export-qbank.sh

+Exports all questions and the category hierachy from a question bank.
+It basically uses the export function of Moodle to get the xml with the questions.
+The input parameter is the question bank id.
+The script works very similar to the `download-questions-from-quiz.sh`.
+The script was developed for the new questionbank feature from >4.6.
+It might work with lower versions for Moodle as well.

 ## update_branches.sh

 Runs over all existing branches and does a rebase to the latest upstream version (derived